alinradut/xcode-templates/README.md

 # xcode-templates
-xctemplate files for UITableViewCell, UICollectionViewCel and more
+xctemplate files for UITableViewCell, UICollectionViewCell and more